Hair Growth Education

 Stressors

-Hormones, inflammation, oxidative stress, and environmental factors can interrupt follicle signaling and function.
+Hormones, inflammation, oxidative stress, and environmental factors can influence follicle signaling and function.

 4